mkurz/deadbolt-2-guide/manuscript/08-deadbolt-scala-hooks.md

 The components provided by Deadbolt are

-* scalaAnalyzer - constraint logic
+* `scalaAnalyzer` - constraint logic
-* deadboltActions - for composing actions
+* `deadboltActions` - for composing actions
-* actionBuilders - for building actions
+* `actionBuilders` - for building actions
-* viewSupport - for template constraints
+* `viewSupport` - for template constraints
-* patternCache - for caching regular expressions.
+* `patternCache` - for caching regular expressions.
 You need to define this yourself in the application loader, but as in the example above it's easy to use the default implementation
-* handlers - the implementation of `HandlerCache` that you provide
+* `handlers` - the implementation of `HandlerCache` that you provide
-* configuration - the application configuration
+* `configuration` - the application configuration
-* ecContextProvider - the execution context for concurrent operations.
+* `ecContextProvider` - the execution context for concurrent operations.
 Defaults to `scala.concurrent.ExecutionContext.global`
-* templateFailureListenerProvider - for listening to Deadbolt-related errors that occur when rendering templates.
+* `templateFailureListenerProvider` - for listening to Deadbolt-related errors that occur when rendering templates.
 Defaults to a no-operation implementation

 Once you've defined your `ApplicationLoader`, you need to add it to your `application.conf`.

-{title="An example ApplicationLoader for compile-time DI", lang=scala}
+{title="Enable your ApplicationLoader", lang=javascript}
 ~~~~~~~
 play {
   application {